 Source: Twitter/Kevin McDonnell

 Unfortunately, there was not much news on new devices but it was announced that HoloLens is now available in 29 more countries (mostly in Europe) for the developer preview.
 For those wanting to use HoloLens in industrial settings, Microsoft announced that the device was certified for use as basic protective eyewear and that from Q1 2018 it would have hard hat accessories as well – potentially useful for the more aggressive meetings too!
 For office workers, there was news that HoloLens would support Microsoft Teams and Azure Active Directory, opening it up for more enterprises to use it for collaborative meetings.
 This has huge potential for integrating further with SharePoint-based assets and working collaboratively on items in a natural environment.
-If you are interested in exploring more how this could help your enterprise, don’t hesitate to contact us.
+If you are interested in exploring more about how this could help your enterprise, don’t hesitate to contact us.

 Shift in Focus Towards Frontline Workers Alongside Information Workers

 Alongside the HoloLens and Mixed Reality announcements in the keynote, there was more evidence at Future Decoded of an interesting shift in focus from Microsoft.
-With much of its productivity and collaboration tools, the focus has very much been on the Information Worker who are more desk bound and attached to a PC.
+With much of its productivity and collaboration tools, the focus has very much been on the Information Worker who are more desk-bound and attached to a PC.
 However, the new technology of Mixed Reality is opening up a lot more opportunities for engaging with Frontline Workers with devices focussed on helping five main areas:

-- Remote Expert – giving hands free assistance when working with components such as fixing lifts or other electronic components
+- Remote Expert – giving hands-free assistance when working with components such as fixing lifts or other electronic components

-- Training and development – virtual overlays in real world to train staff, such as safety procedures on a boat
+- Training and development – virtual overlays in real-world to train staff, such as safety procedures on a boat

-- Space planning – visualising objects in real world locations without creating any physical mock-ups
+- Space planning – visualising objects in real-world locations without creating any physical mock-ups